samsm/unified_partials/README.md

 </div>
 ```

 In this scenario, the change is sweeping.
 Pretty much every attribute in the site needs to change to fit a new stylesheet.
-This might be a real pain, one that discourages agressive restyling.
+This might be a real pain, one that discourages aggressive restyling.

 Unified partials works like this: